0xEgao/CarbonX/README.md

 ## Solution:

-EnvTrade leverages Solana's speed and cost-efficiency to provide:
+CarbonX leverages Solana's speed and cost-efficiency to provide:

 * A decentralized **marketplace of eco-NFTs**.
 * **Direct NFT purchases** that send funds to verified environmental projects.
 * **On-chain proof** of carbon offset purchases for individual users and corporate entities.
 * **Bulk NFT trading** by corporations to verifiably offset carbon emissions.

-## How EnvTrade Works:-
+## How CarbonX Works:-

 1. **Organization Onboarding**